Back to Diseases & Conditions

 Mammary duct ectasia

-Mammary duct ectasia most often occurs in women during perimenopause — around age 45 to 55 years — but it can happen after menopause, too.
-The condition often improves without treatment.
-If symptoms persist, you may need antibiotics or possibly surgery to remove the affected milk duct.
+Mammary duct ectasia most often happens during perimenopause, around age 45 to 55.
+But it also can happen after menopause.
+The condition often gets better without treatment.
+If symptoms don’t go away, you may need antibiotics or possibly surgery to remove the clogged milk duct.

-Though it’s normal to worry about any changes in your breasts, mammary duct ectasia and periductal mastitis aren’t risk factors for breast cancer.
+Although changes in your breasts may seem concerning, mammary duct ectasia and periductal mastitis aren’t risk factors for breast cancer.
+It’s a good idea to talk with your healthcare professional about any changes in your breasts.

-Mammary duct ectasia often doesn’t cause any signs or symptoms, but some people experience:
+Mammary duct ectasia often doesn’t cause any symptoms.
+People with symptoms may have:

-Signs and symptoms of mammary duct ectasia may improve on their own.
+Symptoms of mammary duct ectasia may get better on their own.

-Make an appointment with your doctor if you notice changes in your breasts — such as a new breast lump, spontaneous nipple discharge, skin redness or inflammation, or an inverted nipple — that are persistent or that worry you.
+Make an appointment with your healthcare professional if you notice changes in your breasts that don’t go away or that worry you.
+Some things to watch for are a new breast lump, sudden nipple discharge, a change in skin color, skin swelling or irritation, or an inverted nipple.

-Based on information you provide to your doctor and the results of a physical exam, you might need additional tests, including:
+Mammary duct ectasia may be diagnosed based on information you give to your healthcare professional and the results of a physical exam.
+You also might need additional tests, such as:

 Mammary duct ectasia doesn’t always require treatment.
-If your symptoms are bothersome, however, treatment options may include:
+But if you have symptoms that bother you, treatment options may include:

-To relieve discomfort associated with mammary duct ectasia, you might try these self-care measures:
+To relieve pain caused by mammary duct ectasia, you might try these self-care measures:

-For evaluation of a new breast lump or changes in your breast, you’re likely to start by seeing your primary care doctor.
-In some cases, based on a clinical breast exam or findings on the mammogram or ultrasound, you may be referred to a breast health specialist.
+If you notice a new lump in your breast or any other changes, you’ll likely see a member of your primary healthcare team first.
+Sometimes, based on a breast exam or the results of a mammogram or ultrasound, you may be referred to a breast health specialist.

 What you can do

-The initial evaluation focuses on your medical history and the signs and symptoms you’re experiencing, including how they’re related to your menstrual cycle.
-To prepare for this discussion with your doctor:
+The first appointment focuses on your medical history and the symptoms you’re having, including how they’re related to your menstrual cycle.
+To prepare for this discussion with your healthcare professional:

-For mammary duct ectasia, here are some questions you might ask your doctor:
+For mammary duct ectasia, here are some questions you might ask your healthcare professional:

 What to expect from your doctor

-Your doctor may ask you a number of questions, such as:
+Your healthcare professional may ask you several questions, such as:

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.